 - Authors should follow the Publication Manual of the APA (Seventh Edition, 2020) for writing style in general as well references.

 Article Presentation Format

-Tone.
-Articles should present scientific, scholarly, and professional research on language education.
+Tone: Articles should present scientific, scholarly, and professional research on language education.
 All biases towards gender, sexual orientation, racial, or ethnic groups should be avoided, as should all prejudiced statements involving disabilities or age.
 Historical and interpretative inaccuracies (quoting a work inappropriately) are not acceptable.

 Software.
-The article should be submitted in a Microsoft Word operating system such as Word 97-2007, Vista, or Windows 7.
+The article should be submitted in a Microsoft Word operating system such as Word for 97-2007, Vista, or Windows 7.

 a.
 Using just one space, not two, between all words and sentences.